Jun 5, 2009

 - You’ll see a “Downloads” tab in the left-hand menu – the TT Meter is available from there, both the offline and plugin versions

 The meters are only available to paid-up “active members”, remember.

 (If you want to use the TT Meter in a modern 64-bit DAW, you’ll need to use something like this workaround, by the way.)

 Find out more

-I recommend the PMF website – there’s lots of good information and they have ambitious plans, including trying to get all music labels to agree to a standard minimum DR14 measurement on all albums, as measured by the offline metering tool.
+I also still recommend the PMF website – there’s lots of good information and they have ambitious plans, including trying to get all music labels to agree to a standard minimum DR14 measurement on all albums, as measured by the offline metering tool.

 (Update – In fact, the site hasn’t been very active for some time now, and to a large extent the kind of standardisation they wanted will soon be a “done deal”, because of the new ITU broadcast regulations – for more information, click here.)